tytso/xfstests-bld/Documentation/gce-xfstests.md

 If you don't want to use the pre-built image see the section "Creating a new GCE test appliance image" below.

+## Run "gce-xfstests setup"

+The command "gce-xfstests setup" will set some GCE settings for gce-xfstests, but more importantly, it will sanity check the configuration parameters for correctness and print some errors or warnings messages if it detects potential problems that might prevent gce-xfstests from functioning correctly.

 ## Running gce-xfstests